ACTIVITY OBJECTIVE: The group is challenged to verbally move through a pattern of each participant’s name as quickly as possible.

 When the NPO is “locked in” the challenge can be presented.
 With the memorized and practiced order in mind, each person is going to be moving to the spot of the other person they called out in the pattern.
-So, Berry will be moving to Mary’s spot (Note: based on what you find out in the directions below, Berry will end up being the last person to move – going to Mary’s spot), Mary to Gretchen’s (Mary will be the first person to move), Gretchen to George’s and so on until Chris occupies the spot eventually left open by Berry.
-This challenge will be timed from the moment Mary leaves her spot to the time when Chris and Berry reach there spots (as well as everyone else being in their appropriate spot).
-When the group understands the overall idea of the activity, I present the main two rules for clarification:
+So, Barry will be moving to Mary’s spot (Note: based on what you find out in the directions below, Barry will end up being the last person to move – going to Mary’s spot), Mary to Gretchen’s (Mary will be the first person to move), Gretchen to George’s and so on until Chris occupies the spot eventually left open by Barry.
+This challenge will be timed from the moment Mary leaves her spot to the time when Chris and Barry reach there spots (as well as everyone else being in their appropriate spot).
+When the group understands the overall idea of the activity, I present the two main rules for clarification:

 SAFETY & FACILITATION: If you present this activity early on in your program (I use it for learning names and also as a way to introduce the types of challenges I will be presenting), your group might not get the “shift” in thinking just yet.
 Those familiar with Warp Speed know that the directions did not say they had to move one at a time or that they had to start in the spot where they created their passing order.
 The group, for this specific challenge, is only asked to follow the two clarification rules.
 So, if you do present this one early, you might consider coming back to it after your group has discovered some “shifting” in other activities to see if they can achieve a super-fast time.
 Or, if you have a group that can really be challenged at the get-go, ask them (give them the goal) to achieve a time under five seconds.
 This imposed goal might “nudge” them into the shift(s) to be able to solve the problem.